YanhuiJessica/Chictf-Writeups/docs/blockchain/voting_vault.md

     ```js
     function vote(uint256 proposalId) external {
         require(!voted[proposalId][msg.sender], "already voted");

+        uint256 blockNumber = proposals[proposalId].blockNumber;
+        require(blockNumber < block.number, "same block");

         voted[proposalId][msg.sender] = true;

-        uint256 votingPower = VAULT.votingPower(msg.sender, block.number - 1);
+        uint256 votingPower = VAULT.votingPower(msg.sender, blockNumber);
         proposals[proposalId].votes += votingPower;
     }
     ```

 - The minimum number of votes required to execute a withdrawal proposal is 1,000,000, while the maximum number of votes we can obtain by locking GREY is 1,300.
 Due to the limitation of `vote()` function, which only obtains the historical voting power of the previous block, we can only vote once in each block.
-It is not feasible to reach the threshold and execute the proposal within the validity period of the instance
+It is infeasible to reach the threshold and execute the proposal within the validity period of the instance
 - When changing the delegatee, the voting power of the previous delegatee will be subtracted.
 However, the calculation is done within an unchecked block.
 If `votes` is larger than `oldVotes`, an integer underflow could occur leading to a significant increase in the voting power of the old delegatee

     ```js